Loading…

 Maker Maven

-Maker Maven is a Texas-approved vendor delivering award-winning STEM, coding, and robotics programs to K-12 classrooms.
-Our WeTeach-preferred drone training and state award-winning Grow, Create, Innovate program bring hands-on computer science experiences that engage students and...
+Maker Maven is an approved vendor delivering award-winning STEM, coding, and robotics programs to K-12 classrooms.
+Our WeTeach-preferred program drone training and state award-winning Grow, Create, Innovate program bring hands-on computer science experiences that engage students...
 Read More →

 avatar for KISS Institute for Practical Robotics